-This interactive workshop will aim to strengthen Member States and stakeholders involved in CRPD implementation understanding and knowledge on the key role that ICT/digital accessibility play in building a barrier free world, inclusive for all of us.
-To achieve this goal, the side event will also include an engaging and interactive executive workshop, participants will acquire a thorough understanding of terminology that may otherwise lead to confusion, including connectivity, access, accessibility, accessible ICTs, assistive technologies (AT), and ICT accessibility and will differentiate between assistive technology and accessible devices while identifying the beneficiaries of accessible features.
-The side-event will further provide from the perspective of regional organisations such as European Commission, end user representatives from Zero Project and Billion Strong as well as from G3ict their views on the importance of ICT/digital accessibility in achieving digital inclusion, benefiting not just persons with disabilities and for all of us.
+The aim of the event is to strengthen Member States and stakeholders’ participants, involved in CRPD implementation, understanding and knowledge on the key role that ICT/digital accessibility play in building a barrier free world, inclusive for all of us.
+To achieve this goal, the side event will also include an engaging and interactive executive workshop, aimed at providing participants a thorough understanding of terminology that may otherwise lead to confusion, such as: connectivity, access, accessibility, accessible ICTs, assistive technologies (AT), and ICT accessibility, and will differentiate between AT and accessible (SMART) devices while identifying the beneficiaries of accessible features.
+The side-event will further provide from the perspective of regional organisations such as European Commission, end user representatives from Zero Project and Billion Strong as well as from G3ict their views on the importance of ICT/digital accessibility to achieve inclusivity in the digital space for persons with disabilities and for all of us.
 The importance of Accessibility Professionals as a success factor in implementing digital accessibility will be presented.

 Additionally, the discussions will encourage the participants to discuss jointly with representatives from global community of persons with lived experiences of disabilities the main challenges to surmount, whether they stem from technological limitations or ingrained mindsets.
-The audience will be further contemplating the meaning of inclusion, envision the world we desire to inhabit, identify emerging global trends, and determine the next steps toward establishing inclusive digital societies and communities.
+The audience will be further contemplating the meaning of inclusion, envision the world we desire to inhabit, identify emerging global trends, and all together determine the next steps toward establishing inclusive digital societies and communities.

-The workshops ultimately strive to stress that by mastering ICT/digital accessibility is a win-win for all stakeholders and parties involved can cultivate collaboration, effect change, and sculpt a digital future that is accessible, inclusive, and equitable for everyone, laying the foundation for a universally inclusive digital world for current and future generations.
+The workshops ultimately strive to stress that by mastering ICT/digital accessibility is a win-win for all stakeholders and parties involved, who can cultivate collaboration, effect change, and jointly sculpt a digital future that is accessible, inclusive, and equitable for everyone, laying the foundation for a universally inclusive digital world for current and future generations.